pcmichaud/micro/source/intro_en.rst

 Homogeneity of a Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A partial derivative provides information of how a function changes when we change one variable, keeping others fixed.
 But sometimes we want to understand how a function changes when all its variables change in the same proportion.
-Just like we want to know whether if we double a receipe for a cake, we get two cakes, or something else.
+Just like we want to know whether if we double a recipe for a cake, we get two cakes, or something else.
 This is called the degree of homogeneity of a function.
 There are two ways to proceed:

 Direct approach: A function is homogeneous of degree :math:`r` if for all :math:`\lambda>0`,